COVID-19 food hygiene: an expert’s tips

-While we should maintain social distance from each other, Cox says we should also be keeping away from surfaces where the virus might be lurking: “We want to keep the virus on a surface away from our own key surfaces – our eyes, nose and mouth,” he explains.
+While we should maintain social distance from each other, Cox says we should also be keeping away from surfaces where the virus might be lurking.
+“We want to keep the virus on a surface away from our own key surfaces,” he explains.
+“Our eyes, nose and mouth.”

 For example, when you bring home your groceries from the shops, avoid putting the bags on the same kitchen counter you’ll later be preparing foods on.

-“We also don’t want to use sanitisers all over our packaging as this can remove important food safety information such as use by dates,” Cox says.
+“We also don’t want to use sanitisers all over our packaging,” Cox says.
+“This can remove important food safety information such as use-by dates.”

 “When you decant items such as flour or sugar, make sure you transfer the food out of the packaging with minimal handling of the package itself,” Cox continues.

-Remember though, that risk of transmission of the virus from packaging is very low, and survival on surfaces is limited – food packaging is not known to present any specific risk.
+Remember though, that risk of transmission of the virus from packaging is very low.
+Its survival on surfaces is limited.
+So food packaging is not known to present any specific risk.

 “So, food is generally best left in its packaging, for food safety’s sake,” Cox says.
 “Again, if you’re worried about picking up the virus from packaging, wash your hands well before you eat and when you put your hands near your own surfaces.